Generation Beta: Demographics

 Generation Beta will be impacted by declining birth rates, and, according to McCrindle, will likely make up around 16% of the world's population in 2035.
 McCrindle predicts Generation Beta to reach 2.1 billion people, surpassing Generation Alpha's 2 billion.
 McCrindle has suggested that Generation Beta will have a stronger appreciation for diversity than previous generations.
-It is expected that many members of Generation Beta will live to see the 22nd century.
+It is expected that many members of Generation Beta will live to see the 22nd century with many members still in their working age as young as 62.

+Generation Beta is expected to be one of the most urbanized generations in history with the World Economic Forum projecting that in 2040 that around 58% of the generation will live in cities.
+A rate higher than Gen Alpha's projected 53% and Gen Z's projected 45% at similar ages, it also projected that members of Gen Beta who grow up in developing countries will make a larger share of global spending compared to members in developed countries compared to previous generations.
+It also projects the population of Gen Beta to be overall smaller compared to other generations and will feature more people being born in Sub-Saharan Africa, compared to Asia-Pacific regions and regions in the rest of the world compared to previous generations.

 Technology

 According to McCrindle, members of Generation Beta will likely not only adapt to technologies but will immerse themselves in them from the outset more than any previous generation.
-He also stated that Generation Beta will likely follow Generation Alpha in their use of slang phrases.
-Due to the large amount of technology that Generation Beta will grow up in, experts suggest that Generation Z parents may prefer to shield their children from constant Internet exposure.
+Due to the large amount of technology that Generation Beta will grow up in, McCrindle suggests that Generation Z parents may prefer to shield their children from constant internet exposure.
 McCrindle has also said that Generation Beta will be characterised by significant technological integration, and experts have predicted that Generation Beta children will grow up immersed and integrated with artificial intelligence (AI).
 Some researchers theorize this integration will extend beyond functional use into the psychological realm, leading the cohort to develop what have been termed "fluid identity boundaries" with AI systems, forming deep emotional and intellectual attachments to them.

 According to experts, misinformation and disinformation are likely to grow during Generation Beta's time due to growing political polarization and growing indistinguishability between real and AI-generated material.
 Attention spans are also expected to continue decreasing in Generation Beta children.

 Lance Eliot from Forbes refers to Generation Beta as "AI naturals", claiming that, "[a]s youngsters, AI will merely naturally be integral to their upbringing. [...]
 No need to get excited about the fact that AI is always there and at the ready."
 He expects that Generation Beta "will be growing up during the anticipated rapid advancement of AI, including potentially the attainment of artificial general intelligence (AGI)".